- Information we collect

 What types of personal and health information we collect

 We may collect information such as your age, current and previous addresses, contact details, membership, subscription, occupation, workplace, dietary requirements and donor history or credit card details.
-The Foundation manages the National Continence Helpline and through its business individuals or their representative may provide us with sensitive (health) information to carry out our required functions and activities.
+The Foundation manages the National Continence Helpline and clinical services and through its business individuals or their representative may provide us with sensitive (health) information to carry out our required functions and activities.

 Cookies contain a unique identifier that enables us to track the number of unique visitors to the site, and their user journey.
 Cookies cannot identify you personally with this information, nor can this information be matched to any personal information to identify you.
 They can be blocked or deleted through your browser, however some parts of our site will not function correctly if cookies are disabled.
 There are no third-party cookies.